Skip to main content

 Dir.
 Peter Strickland

-Alone in a foreign land, Gilderoy is completely ostracised by the rest of the crew as he spends his days recording hours of screaming, crying and all manner of grisly sound effects: including a lustful goblin creeping into a room full of sleeping girls.
-Unspeakable acts of violence towards vegetables ensues as Gilderoy, bowing to the pressure of the task ahead of him, seemingly slides into despair and possible psychosis as he simulates the sound effects for the upsettingly violent film.
-Pulverising watermelons to suggest the sound of blades plunging into naked flesh, pulling stalks off radishes to mimic the sound of hair being pulled out of scalps and pouring oil into a hot pan to simulate a scalding poker being thrust into the vagina of an accused witch are just some of the macabre sounds he must create.
+Alone in a foreign land, Gilderoy is completely ostracised by the rest of the crew as he spends his days recording hours of screaming, crying, despairing, and all manner of other grisly sound effects: including a lustful goblin creeping into a room full of sleeping girls (!).
+Unspeakable acts of violence towards vegetables ensues as Gilderoy, bowing to the pressure of the task ahead of him, seemingly slides into despair and possible breakdown as he simulates the sound effects for the upsettingly violent film.
+Pulverising watermelons to suggest the sound of blades plunging into flesh, pulling stalks off radishes to mimic the sound of hair being pulled out of heads and pouring oil into a hot pan to simulate a scalding poker being thrust into an accused witch are just some of the macabre sounds he must create.
 As much as he abhors the violence depicted in the film, his part in giving life to these atrocities is undeniable.
 He soon begins to become unhinged by his complicity in simulating the sounds of violent death.
 As Peter Bradshaw evocatively articulates in his review of the film, “At the mixing desk (Gilderoy) is part high priest, part human sacrifice in the black mass of cinema production.”
-He is as much of an accomplice to director Santini’s horrific art and its arguably damaging effect on its audience, as he is a helpless victim of it.
+He is as much of an accomplice to director Santini’s horrific art, as he is a helpless victim of it.
 In his portrayal of a rationally minded individual thrust into an overwhelming situation that tests his principles, Toby Jones delivers an impeccable performance.

 All the beautiful build up leads to a sudden and unexpected ending that has echoes of Lynch’s Mulholland Drive.
 Indeed, Berberian Sound Studio really pushes the boundaries of what constitutes horror, and what contemporary audiences expect from it as a genre.
 Far from demystifying the magic of cinema, Strickland’s film enshrouds it in an otherworldly allure.